TiedemannLab/sciCNV/README.md

                No.test = No.test )
 ```

-## Detecting subclones
+A preliminary heatmap of the sciCNV profiles of the test and control cells can be initally prepared against the list of informative genes.
+The preliminary heatmap can be useful for segregating normal and tumor cells and for identifying subclones.
+It is recognized however that in samples with limited CNVs (as a % of the informative genes) clustering may be driven to some extent by noise in the CNV profiles of single cells, undermining full subclone segregation.
+Additional supervised clustering may therefore optionally be applied. sciCNV profiles can separate cells into subclones, as shown in the following figures (for

-CNV profiles can be used to separate cells into subclones, as shown in below figure.
-CNV-based clustering of cells may be a more effective method for isolating CNV subclones than gene-expression based clustering, as the later can be confounded by cellular functions such as prolfieration.
-For more details, please see the reference and supplemental materials.
+genomic rank-order of genes (list of genes) as well as the physical genomic location of the genes).
+Indeed, CNV-based clustering of cells may be a more effective method for isolating CNV subclones than gene-expression based clustering, as the later must integrate gene expression changes from variable cellular functions such as proliferation.
+For more information on the comparison of gene expression-based and sciCNV-based cell clustering, please see the reference and supplemental materials.

-The following figures represent the detected subclones (for more information please refer to the paper and supplemental materials) against the genomic rank-order of genes (list of genes) and the physical genomic location of the genes respectively:

 ![Fig8](Fig8.png)

 ![Fig9](Fig9.png)